 Catalog design: Jason Pickelman, JNL Design, Chicago

-The artist wishes to thank her mother, Shirley Johnson, and her relatives in Sweden: Rut Svensson, Sven-Arne Svensson, Lars-Olof and Sylvia Svensson, Sven-Åke Svensson, Malin and Mattias Svensson, Dr. Lena Holm and the extended family.
-Ennesbo is dedicated to the artist’s maternal great-grandmother, Anna Lovisa Svensdotter Eriksson Molander.
+I wish to thank my mother, Shirley Johnson, and my relatives in Sweden: Rut Svensson, Sven-Arne Svensson, Lars-Olof and Sylvia Svensson, Sven-Åke Svensson, Malin and Mattias Svensson, Dr. Lena Holm and the extended family.
+Ennesbo is dedicated to my maternal great-grandmother, Anna Lovisa Svensdotter Eriksson Molander.

 I wish to thank the following institutions and individuals for their generous support of Ennesbo: The Embassy of Sweden, Washington, DC; The Barbro Osher Pro Suecia Foundation; Genline AB; SWEA-Chicago; The American Scandinavian Foundation; Lucia Woods Lindley; Gilbert Silverman; Michael and Sandra Perlow; D. Elizabeth Price; Linda Kramer; The Ragdale Foundation and Experimental Sound Studio, Chicago.